Encounter Christ in the Shroud of Turin

-A full-size replica of the Shroud of Turin, the sacred burial cloth believed to have wrapped the body of our Lord Jesus after His crucifixion, will be permanently displayed at the Diocesan Museum in a free, ecumenical exhibit that invites all to prayerfully reflect on Christ’s profound sacrifice.
+A full-size replica of the Shroud of Turin, the sacred burial cloth believed to have wrapped the body of our Lord Jesus after His crucifixion, is permanently displayed at the Diocesan Museum in a free, ecumenical exhibit that invites all to prayerfully reflect on Christ’s profound sacrifice.

 What is the Shroud of Turin?